Quercetin and Ketamine: What to Monitor

 Quercetin and ketamine are compatible.
 Dietary quercetin (from onions, apples, berries) is well below any clinically relevant threshold.
 High-dose supplemental quercetin (500-1000 mg/day, popularized during COVID for zinc-ionophore protocols) has measurable CYP3A4 inhibition in vitro and in some human studies.
 The clinical magnitude of the ketamine effect at typical supplement doses is small but worth disclosing alongside other CYP3A4 considerations.

-If you take Quercetin regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Quercetin regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Quercetin interacts with ketamine